MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 sudo apt-get install zlib1g-dev libbz2-dev liblzma-dev libncurses5-dev
 ```

-Java and BigDataScript, these again rather generic packages, except golang.
+**Java and BigDataScript**, these again rather generic packages, except golang.
-Note that golang is pretty easy to install, comes as a pre-compiiled binary [here](https://golang.org/dl/) if you need to
+Note that golang is pretty easy to install, comes as a pre-compiled binary [here](https://golang.org/dl/) if you don't want to get it through system package mamanger

 - `openjdk-8-jdk`
 - `ant`